 It’s often the case that when you’re truly focused on reaching a goal, opportunities suddenly appear in ways you may never have anticipated.
 This can be the case when you are looking to fund your education.
 Look for possibilities everywhere: your school, your employer, community organizations, even your sorority or fraternity.
 Study lists of scholarships offered, and think creatively.
 Many nurses before you have creatively — and successfully — pulled together a variety of scholarships, loans, and grants to help fund their education each step of the way, all the way through to obtaining an advanced degree.
 So can you.

 Take your nursing education to the next level.
 Put together your own unique mix of nursing scholarships, combine it with action in the real world, and you’re sure to reach your goal of a new and satisfying career!
-For more information about the various nursing education programs at National University, please visit the website.
+Visit our site for more information about the various nursing education programs at National University.